Birecik: Medieval History

 The town maintained its importance during medieval times as it protected the most important crossing of the Euphrates in northern Syria.
 The crossing at Zeugma was no longer used, and the traffic all went to Birecik instead.
 Zeugma's population had probably also moved to Birecik as well.
-Al-bira had been under control by the Arabs until 1079 when it was conquered by the Seljuk Turk warlord Tutush but at some point afterwards it was taken by Armenians.
-When the First Crusade arrived in the region, the town was under control of the Armenian Ablgharib, who was a vassal to Kogh Vasil.
+Al-bira had been under control by the Muslim Arabs from 637 until 1079 when it was conquered by the Seljuk Turk warlord Tutush but at some point afterwards it was taken by the Armenians.
+When the First Crusade arrived in the region, the town was under control of the Armenian Ablgharib, who was a vassal to the Armenian ruler Kogh Vasil.
 Matthew of Edessa states that the army of Ablgharib numbered 1,000 and that he was eventually removed by the Franks.
 Matthew's account of this is suspect however as it seems that his daughter married the next lord, Galeran of Le Puiset of the Montlhery family, and it seems that Ablgharib's position was preserved to a certain extent.
 Birecik then formed part of the County of Edessa; it was strongly fortified with a castle and served as the capital of a minor feudal lordship.

-In 1151, Birecik was captured by Timurtaş of Mardin, an ally of Nur ad-Din Zengi, and afterwards Birecik became part of Nur ad-Din's direct holdings.
+In 1151, Birecik was captured by the Artukid ruler Timurtaş of Mardin, an ally of the Zengid ruler Nur ad-Din Zengi, and afterwards Birecik became part of Nur ad-Din's direct holdings.
 After Nur ad-Din died in 1174, Saladin conquered the whole region.
-Birecik formed part of the Ayyubid principality of Aleppo; while other towns in the principality were assigned as sub-principalities (namely Tall Bashar and Aintab), Birecik was not and seems to have been governed directly from Aleppo.
+Birecik formed part of the Kurdish Ayyubid principality of Aleppo; while other towns in the principality were assigned as sub-principalities (namely Tall Bashar and Aintab), Birecik was not and seems to have been governed directly from Aleppo by its Ayyubid governor, Az-Zahir Ghazi.